-Cheechako Creek drains into the Susitna River from the south at river mile 152.4, approximately one half mile upstream of the proposed Devil Canyon dam site (Appendix Figure 5-B-1).
+Cheechako Creek enters the Susitna River from the south at river mile 152.4 approximately one half mile upstream of the proposed Devil Canyon dam site (Appendix Figure 5-B-1).
 It is the most downstream major tributary to the Susitna River within the proposed impoundment study area.
 Approximately the first 1.7 miles of the tributary would be inundated by the proposed Devil Canyon impoundment.
+The steepness of the terrain and time constraints limited ground surveys of this tributary to the vicinity of the mouth.
+Aerial surveys were conducted from the tributary mouth upstream for a distance of approximately three miles.